Comparison Table At A Glance

 Which is stronger, live rosin or live resin?

-Strength is determined by THC percentage and overall cannabinoid content, not by extraction method.
-Both products typically run 60 to 90 percent total THC.
-Effect character is shaped by terpene profile (similar between the two from the same starting cultivar) and by dose size.
-A 0.05 g dab of either format produces a strong effect for most users.
+Strength comes down to THC and overall cannabinoid content, not the extraction method.
+Both are high-potency concentrates.
+Effect character is shaped by the terpene profile (similar between the two when made from the same cultivar) and by dose size.
+A small dab of either format produces a strong effect for most users, so start low.

 Is live rosin worth the higher price?